Fiji - Teaching Children of the Dawasamu Islands

 What's Not Included

 Fiji is a country with an extensive history of unrest, but despite its socio-economic, political, and cultural struggles in the past, has now emerged as a stable and well-established country with a lot to offer.
 It is a compilation of 332 paradise-like islands surrounded by warm, tropical water and beautiful coral reefs.
+Volunteers will be placed in Dawasamu, which is a region on the mainland island of Viti Levu, in Fiji.

 About the Project